-Secret Key Encryption
+1.2 Secret Key Encryption

-Secret key encryption is analogous to a safe.
+Secret key encryption (also called symmetric key encryption) is analogous to a safe.
 You can store something secret through it and anyone who has the key can open it and view the contents.
 SecretBox functions as just such a safe, and like any good safe any attempts to tamper with the contents is easily detected.